Shipwrecks

 My mind returns to today.

-Many of the broken ships were removed from the harbor, but not all of them.
+Most of the broken ships were taken from the harbor long ago, but not all of them.

 Something pulls at me, and I fly down quickly toward the water.